PupilTong/CS611/TerminalUIEngine/readme.md

 **Observer Pattern**

-Every model property has a observer set.
+Every model property has an observer set.
 The set contains all viewmodels hooked for this property.
-Once the property has been changed(`Set()`), the hook set will be iteratored.
+Once the property has been changed(`Set()`), the hook set will be iterator.

 * single line properties

 ![](./readme/modelproperty0.png)

-A single line property means the property's get() method could only get a iterator which contains one value.
+A single line property means the property's get() method could only get an iterator that contains one value.

 * Multiline properties

 ![](./readme/listproperty.png)

-A multiline property means could be outputed to view in multilines.
-(This not means it must be outputed in multilines. `GameView` will only output the first line if a block is defined as a oneline block.
+A multiline property means could be output to view in multiline.
+(This not means it must be output in multiline. `GameView` will only output the first line if a block is defined as an oneline block.
 (See `view render` following)

-**the list properties could not be changed by set(String value) method** This method will call notify the property changed handlers only. use `set(List<Object> list)` or modify the origional container and then call this method for sending a notification.
+**the list properties could not be changed by set(String value) method** This method will call notify the property changed handlers only. use `set(List<Object> list)` or modify the original container and then call this method for sending a notification.

 * Model

 ![](./readme/modeldemo.png)

 This is a simple Model example.
-The `GameViewModel` will automaticlly bind each member in a model to a fields(which has a same name) in the view.
+The `GameViewModel` will automatically bind each member in a model to a field (which has the same name) in the view.

 #### UIFactory